Home Blog Gibb's Reflective Cycle- it's Advantages & Disadvantages

 Disadvantages of using Gibbs reflective cycle

-• The cycle is considered more as a reactive model rather than a proactive model used for improving the skills of the individual.
+• The cycle is considered more of a reactive model rather than a proactive model for improving individual skills.

-• The reflection made during the Gibbs reflective cycle can be considered superficial due to the need for more references regarding critical thinking, analyzing the different situations and referencing the assumptions made by the author.
-Also, the author analyzes the situation from a different perspective.
+• The reflections made during the Gibbs reflective cycle can be considered superficial due to the need for more references regarding critical thinking, analyzing different situations, and referencing the author's assumptions.
+Also, the author examines the problem from a different perspective.

 • Also, the Gibbs reflective cycle lacks profound analysis questions regarding the event or experiences.

 • The Gibbs reflective cycle is solely based on the experiences shared by the individual.
-However, it can be difficult for some individuals to share their experiences and feelings, which can result in making the Gibbs reflective cycle ineffective for personal reflection.
+However, it can be difficult for some individuals to share their experiences and feelings, making the cycle ineffective for personal reflection.

-• To improve the results gained by the Gibbs reflective cycle, it becomes necessary to take the help of an expert of the cycle or coach guiding every step.
+• To improve the results gained by the Gibbs reflective cycle, it becomes necessary to have an expert or coach guide every step.
 This makes it difficult for each individual to use the Gibbs reflective cycle independently.

 Need Help?